 Gaming applications – application process

 Depending on the type of licence being sought, different requirements must be met.
-Click on the licence name to view the minimum requirements of each licence category.

 Advertising and notification

 Any application for a new licence requires advertising.
 View Advertising Requirements.